panique/mini/README.md

 ## Changelog

 **November 2014**
+- [panique] PDO-debugger is now a static helper-method, not a global function anymore
 - [panique] folder renaming
 - [reg4in] JS AJAX calls runs now properly even when using script in sub-folder
 - [panique] removed all "models", using one model file now